asktechsupport/help/README.md

 You're @ the asktechsupport github.

-> Please note this documentation may contain all or some of these highlighting tools

-> [!NOTE]
-> Useful information that users should know, even when skimming content.

-> [!TIP]
-> Posh = PowerShell

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

-> [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.

-> [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

 # PowerShell | Best Practices
 > [!TIP]
 > `Global PowerShell Profiles` | `Use dynamic or environment variables` | `External variable scripts` | [PowerShell Best Practices](https://github.com/PoshCode/PowerShellPracticeAndStyle)